jschaf/b2/posts/chatty-ubuntu-motd.md

 The /etc/motd is a file on Unix-like systems that contains a "message of the day", used to send a common message to all users in a more efficient manner than sending them all an e-mail message.
-Other systems might also have an motd feature, such as the motd info segment on MULTICS.[1]
+Other systems might also have a motd feature, such as the motd info segment on MULTICS.[1]

 ```text
 Welcome to Ubuntu 18.04.2 LTS (GNU/Linux 4.15.0-1021-aws x86_64)